Nandha-Kumar17/ITER-Trip-app-/README.md

 ITER - Travel in latin

 ## FEATURES
-Sorts places for travellers who are cautious about the  travelling  distance and weathercondition including temperature of the locations.
+Sorts places for travellers who are cautious about the  travelling  distance and weather condition including temperature of the locations.
 Accurately pin points and displays the locations!.
 * Displays weather
 * Displays distance
 * Displays temperature